 UPDATE: in August 2021, the Provident Refund Scheme was approved in court.
-People now have 6 months to make a claim to it.
+You can no longer use the template on this page for provident complaints.
 See Provident’s Scheme for how to make a claim and the latest news.

 Doorstep lending – also called home credit – is where a collector comes to your house to collect the repayments.
 Many people have been borrowing from the same lender for years.

-If you had doorstep loans from lenders such as Morses Club, Mutual and Loans At Home, you may be able to get a refund of the interest you paid if the lender should have realised the loan was unaffordable for you.
+If you had doorstep loans from lenders such as Morses Club and Mutual, you may be able to get a refund of the interest you paid if the lender should have realised the loan was unaffordable for you.

 What is an “unaffordable” loan?